JereNwa/learn-to-code-in-html/index.md

 Now, try copying the code for the simple page into the `basic-website.html` file and change the text and title.
 Run your `basic-website.html` file in your browser.
 What was the result?

 ### The `<img>` tag
-For this lesson, create a new file in your folder/project called `img-tag.html` As you can infer, the `<img>` tag allows you to add images to an HTML page.
+For this lesson, create a new file in your folder called `img-tag.html` As you can infer, the `<img>` tag allows you to add images to an HTML page.
 There is one atribute that we absolutely need to add to the tag: the `src` attribute.
 Attributes provide additional information about elements (including tags). 'src' is short for source and tells us where to get the image from.<br/>
 There are two ways you can get an image into an HTML file.
 The first one involves downloading one yourself:
 1. Upload the file to your folder or project.
 2. Set the `src` attribute to the name of your file.
 So if the file is `thumbs-up.png` then you add `src="thumbs-up.png"` to the `<img>` tag like this:<br/>
 `<img src="thumbs-up.png">`

 The other option is to use a file hosting website (such as cubeupload), then set `src` to the URL of the image.
-This one takes more time than the other one.
+This one takes more time than the other one.<br/>
+>**Please note that you require an account to use cubeupload.**

 Now the task for this part is to make a website like [this one](/html/img-tag.html) with this image from the Peanuts comic strip below: